gitmag-group-admin/php-pdo/README.md

 -   Finally, execute the `DELETE` statement by calling the `execute()` method of the prepared statement.

 #### Delete one row from a table
-The following example illustrates how to use a prepared statement to delete the publisher with id 7 from the `categories` table:
+The following example illustrates how to use a prepared statement to delete the post with id 7 from the `categories` table:

 ```php
 $category_id = 7;